ianstormtaylor/slate/docs/reference/slate-html-serializer/index.md

 ### `parseHtml`
 `Function`

 A function to parse an HTML string and return a DOM object.
 Defaults to using the native `DOMParser` in browser environments that support it.
-For older browsers or server-side rendering, you can include the [parse5](https://www.npmjs.com/package/parse5) package and pass `parse5.parseFragment` as the `parseHtml` option.
+For older browsers or server-side rendering, you can include the [jsdom](https://www.npmjs.com/package/jsdom) package and pass `JSDOM.fragment` as the `parseHtml` option.

 This parse function should return the `<body>` node of the DOM.